CIAMOD/markoff_fibonacci_m_triples/README.md

 ## Description

-This repository contains two files that are used in [REF TO PAPER WHEN PUBLISHED] to computationally check some lemmas.
+This repository contains two files that are used in _A classification of Markoff-Fibonacci m-triples_ (2024) to computationally check some lemmas.

 ### check_minimal_triples.py